-Project management can be a highly stressful career, especially at start-up and closure — the two busiest points of a project.
-And the part in the middle, execution, can be pretty full on too.
+Project management can be a highly stressful career, particularly at start-up and closure, the two busiest points of a project.
+And the part in the middle—execution—can be pretty full-on, too.

-In fact, every part of the project life cycle has its ups and downs!
-When you’re at home you’re preoccupied thinking about work and when you're at work you’re thinking about all the things at home that need to be done at home when you're at work.
+Every part of the project life cycle has its ups and downs.
+You’re preoccupied thinking about work when you're home, and you’re thinking about all the things that need to be done at home when you're at work.
 It’s hard to stay focused on the job at hand when you’re splitting your brain in half.

 What Is Work/Life Balance?

-Simply put, it’s ensuring that life doesn’t get in the way of work, and that work doesn’t stop you having a life.
+Achieving work/life balance means that your life doesn’t get in the way of your job and your job doesn’t stop you from having a life.

 Surround Yourself With Experts

-Construct your project management team to include all the key roles you need to get the work completed.
+Consider constructing your project management team to include all the key roles you need to get the work completed.
 You can delegate more effectively and know that everyone has the tasks covered when you have all your important project team roles filled.

-This gives you more confidence and — bonus! — you don’t have to do the work yourself!
-Anything you can go to offer yourself more breathing time in the week is a good thing.
+Not only does this give you more confidence, but you don’t have to do everything yourself.
+And anything you can do to give yourself more breathing time each week is a good thing.

 Track Your Projects

-You won't be rushing around trying to find the latest status or put together project reports at the last minute if you know how to track your projects.
+You won't be rushing around trying to find the latest status or putting project reports together at the last minute if you know how to track your projects.

 Learn From Your Mistakes